@mornevisagie

 Morné Visagie (b.
 1989) is a

-South African artist, printmaker and curator who lives and works in Cape Town.
+South African artist, printmaker and curator who lives and works between Cape Town and Amsterdam.

-The early years of Visagie’s life (1989–1995) were spent on Robben Island, South Africa.
-While it was a safe place for children to wander freely – a suburban idyll of sorts – it was a prison to many of its residents.
+The drowned men and dead seagulls, the familiar rocking of the boat, my return to that place – these together became a catalyst to reconnect with the Island, with my childhood and identity, the swimming pool, sea, land, and loss.
+The Island revealed itself not only as a site of national significance but one charged with personal resonance, persisting in my memory as darkly dreamlike.
+The first years of my life (1989–1995) were spent on Robben Island, where my father worked as a warder under the Apartheid government.
+While it was safe for children to wander freely, a suburban idyll of sorts, it was a prison to many of its residents.
 Apartheid South Africa, however, was coming undone.
-Soon, prisoners would leave, and so too would the children.
-The year 1994 was the start of new beginnings on the mainland: for the warders and their families who lived on the Island and for the many political prisoners who had been exiled there.
+The year 1994, with South Africa’s first democratic elections, was the start of new beginnings: for the warders and their families who lived on the Island; and for the many political prisoners who had been exiled there.

-The early years of Visagie’s life (1989–1995) were spent on Robben Island, South Africa.
-While it was a safe place for children to wander freely – a suburban idyll of sorts – it was a prison to many of its residents.
+The drowned men and dead seagulls, the familiar rocking of the boat, my return to that place – these together became a catalyst to reconnect with the Island, with my childhood and identity, the swimming pool, sea, land, and loss.
+The Island revealed itself not only as a site of national significance but one charged with personal resonance, persisting in my memory as darkly dreamlike.
+The first years of my life (1989–1995) were spent on Robben Island, where my father worked as a warder under the Apartheid government.
+While it was safe for children to wander freely, a suburban idyll of sorts, it was a prison to many of its residents.
 Apartheid South Africa, however, was coming undone.
-Soon, prisoners would leave, and so too would the children.
-The year 1994 was the start of new beginnings on the mainland: for the warders and their families who lived on the Island and for the many political prisoners who had been exiled there.
+The year 1994, with South Africa’s first democratic elections, was the start of new beginnings: for the warders and their families who lived on the Island; and for the many political prisoners who had been exiled there.

 Solo Exhibitions:

-2023 A Sinless Season - solo exhibition (Everard Read Gallery, Cape Town, SA)
+2023 A Sinless Season (Everard Read Gallery, Cape Town, SA)

 2019 The Last Colour to Fade (WITW/KRONE Gallery, Tulbagh, SA)